Mahiram92/Testrepo/README.md

 # Testrepo
-testing repositry
+testing repository
-this is first markdown file
+This is the first markdown file